Phosphomatics Documentation

 New data groups can be created from phosphorylation sites of the proteins that comprise each GO term or pathway.
 Check the boxes in the 'Action' column of the terms that you want to include in the new group.
 Once all desired terms have been selected, Click 'Create group from selected' and provide a name for the new group or select an existing group to which the current selection should be added..

 New data groups can be created from the significant phosphosites in given ontologies or pathways.
+Set the 'Display type' to 'table' and refresh your analysis.
 Select the checkboxes in the 'Action' column for the terms you wish to include int he new group.
-Click the button to open the group creation dialog box.
+Click the 'Create Group' button to open the group creation dialog box.
 Provide either a name for the new group or nominate an existing group to which these sites should be added.
 Then, click 'Create'.

 KSEA